Motivate!

 Nasya Oil is balancing for all three doshas but has an appropriate amount of stimulating energy to effectively pacify kapha in the mind.
 It is enlivening, uplifting, and balancing all at once.
 Start with 3–5 drops in each nostril in the morning, on an empty stomach.

-If you are new to the practice of nasya, please see our helpful instructional video.
+new to the practice of nasya, check out this page.
 Nasya should not be performed by pregnant or menstruating women.

 Udvartana (Dry Powder Massage)